-What if you could work quicker and more productively, prevent chronic pain in your joints and spine, and feel less fatigued at the end of a workday?
-It sounds too good to be true, but standing workstation ergonomics are a game-changer for overall wellness.
-Particularly during this period of working from home because of the health crisis, many people are working all day without leaving the house.
+Imagine if you could work more efficiently and productively, prevent chronic pain in your joints and spine, and feel less fatigued at the end of a workday?
+While it sounds too good to be true, it is within your reach, as standing workstation ergonomics are a game-changer for overall wellness.
+In particular, during this unique period of working from home, many people are working all day without leaving the house.
 Regrettably, this can have negative effects on your overall health.
 While gyms are closed and we aren’t walking or commuting as much, it’s essential to take care of your body to maintain physical and mental wellbeing.

 Trade a Sedentary Lifestyle for a Sit-Stand Workstation

 The fact is, in recent decades many adults have adopted a lifestyle where they spend more than 70% of their day in a seated position.
-A sedentary lifestyle does not solely mean that you don’t exercise enough; it’s not exercising in addition to sitting way more than you should be.
-This includes while you are at work and when you get home and relax on the sofa.
-A sedentary lifestyle can increase your chances of cardiovascular disease, diabetes, chronic illnesses, and cancer.
-Not to mention, sitting for long hours slows the metabolism and increases the risk of weight gain.
+A sedentary lifestyle does not solely mean that you don’t exercise enough; it’s a combination of not exercising and being more sedentary at baseline.
+This includes while you are at work and when you get home to immediately relax on the sofa.
+A sedentary lifestyle can increase your chances of suffering from cardiovascular disease, diabetes, chronic illness, and cancer.
+Not to mention, remaining stationary for so many hours slows the metabolism and increases the risk of passive weight gain.
 Needless to say, people weren’t meant to sit for hours on end!

-To remedy this, proper workplace ergonomics should include standing workstations that allow workers to alternate their position throughout the day.
+To remedy this, proper workplace ergonomics and design should include standing workstations that allow workers to alternate their position throughout the day.
 Voluntary movement from sitting to a standing position will naturally reset your posture, helping prevent slumping or strain on any one area of the body.
 It also burns more calories, improves blood flow, and manages blood sugar levels.
 Not to mention, work is much more enjoyable when you can move between positions.
-If you are someone who likes to fidget while doing work, a sit-stand desk is perfect to help focus your attention.
+If you are someone who likes to fidget while doing work, a sit-stand desk is perfect to help focus your attention, or inattention.

 How Long Should You Stand at a Sit-Stand Desk?

-We aren’t saying you have to stand the entire day…the ideal stand to sit ratio is somewhere between 1:1 and 3:1, which equates to thirty minutes of standing followed by thirty minutes of sitting at the minimum and up to 45 minutes of standing to 15 minutes of sitting at the maximum.
-While 45 minutes an hour sounds like a lot of standing, you can work up to it and your body is likely to adjust.
-Many people find that over time, they become more comfortable standing than sitting.
-Plus, your core and back strength will increase from standing, so you will feel like a more healthy version of yourself.
-Instead of keeping a strict schedule, we recommend listening to your body and alternating as often as you like!
+We aren’t saying you have to stand the entire day…the ideal stand to sit ratio is somewhere between 1:1 and 3:1, which equates to thirty minutes of standing followed by thirty minutes of sitting at a minimum and up to 45 minutes of standing to 15 minutes of sitting at the maximum.
+While 45 minutes an hour sounds like a lot of standing, you can work up to it and allow your body to adjust gradually over time.
+Over time, many people find that they become more comfortable standing than sitting.
+Instead of keeping a strict schedule, we recommend listening to your body and alternating as often as you’d like!

 Other Ways to Create an Ergonomic Workspace

 - Anti-Fatigue Mats: Anti-Fatigue mats utilize what is known as “dynamic ergonomics.”
-This means that when you use them, the muscles of your legs are constantly in subtle motion to improve circulation and reduce the stress on any one joint.
+This means that when you use them, the muscles of your legs are constantly in subtle motion to improve circulation and keep you upright.
 They are great for helping alleviate back pain and can help prevent unsightly varicose veins from forming.
 Anti-fatigue mats are durable surfaces that are often made from foam, gel, or rubber.
 They have been found to reduce the strain of standing for long periods of time.
 If you are used to standing on very hard floors like concrete, an anti-fatigue mat is recommended.

-- Footrests: To rest your feet throughout the day and prevent foot pain, many people enjoy using a footrest that is approximately 10% of their body height.
+- Footrests: To rest your feet throughout the day and help prevent foot discomfort, many people enjoy using a footrest under their desk.
 A footrest allows you to alternate from standing on one leg to the other as a means of shifting weight throughout the day.

 - Proper Footwear: You should generally opt for comfortable shoes with arch support rather than high heels.
-Ergonomics only works for your body if you are cooperating with all of the elements, including wearing supportive shoes.
-If you experience foot pain or discomfort regularly, you should look into orthotic insoles for your shoes to provide more support.
+Ergonomics work best if you are cooperating with all suggestions, including wearing supportive shoes.
+If you experience foot pain or discomfort regularly, you should first look into orthotic insoles for your shoes to provide additional support.

 - Schedule Break Time: With an office space that is ergonomic, the next best way to help yourself throughout the workday is to take frequent breaks.
 According to a randomized study of workers, the most productive took breaks that were approximately 17 minutes long every 52 minutes.
-This is just enough time for you to walk around and reset your mind.
-It’s also much better for your eyes to allow them some time away from the screen to re-moisten.
+This allows time for you to walk around and reset your mind.
+It’s also much better for your eyes to allow them precious time away from the screen.

 Creating an ergonomic workspace can be overly expensive and complicated.
-Here at Yaasa, we’ve created a solution that makes sense.
-Yaasa Adjustable Desks are affordable, easy to set up and use, and come with sleek customization options, making them a top pick for students, remote workers, and corporate offices.
-A height-adjustable desktop not only benefits workers already grappling with health problems, but it also motivates all users to do their best work possible.
+Here at Yaasa, we created a solution that makes sense.
+Yaasa Adjustable Desks are affordable, easy to set up and use, and come with sleek customization options, making them a popular selection for students, remote workers, and corporate offices.